Kensukeken/Kensukeken/README.md

 ### Hi there 👋

 I'm Ken, a software developer with 2+ years of experience.
-I specialize in front-end web development using TeX, and c++, as well as back-end development with Python.
+I specialize in front-end web development using TeX, and c++, as well as back-end development with C# and Python.

 ### Skills
 - TeX